PHP-is-phpantastic/Boost-WordPress-Speed---Performance/README.md

 # Boost WordPress Speed & Performance

+## WordPress speed optimization should be a top priority.
 What steps we can take to improve the performance of the WP site?

     1. Improving Core Web Vitals.